 CVE-2026-10022

-A type confusion vulnerability exists within the V8 engine of Google Chrome prior to version 148, potentially allowing for arbitrary code execution.
+A type confusion vulnerability exists in the V8 JavaScript engine within Google Chrome, potentially allowing for arbitrary code execution.

 Executive summary